PauloC88/GuessTheButton/README.md

 # GuessTheButton
 ### WellCode - My first project
-There are 3 buttons.
+There are 3 buttons (playing cards).
 One of them (chosen at random) is the winner.
-Display if the winning button has been pressed or not.
+Press a button and find out if you guessed the winning button.